 Surrendering Your Pet to CAHS

-The Capital Area Humane Society is unable to accept an unlimited number of pets; therefore, CAHS is managed intake shelter.
+The Capital Area Humane Society is unable to accept an unlimited number of pets; therefore, CAHS is a managed intake shelter.
 To provide the best possible care the animals, we accept pets from the public as space permits.
-We do not euthanize healthy/adoptable animals for lack or space, and do not place time limits on animals waiting for adoption.
+We do not euthanize healthy/adoptable animals for lack of space, and do not place time limits on animals waiting for adoption.

 Please note, we receive a large number of surrender requests, and we will do our best to accept your pet(s) as soon as space becomes available.

 You must have an appointment to surrender your animal.
 Appointments are made based on the physical space and resources available.
 Please call, so we may work with you to schedule your appointment as soon as possible.

 (517) 626-6060 ext.
 118

 - We take appointments from 9 a.m.-7 p.m.
 Monday-Friday.